Daurai/Clash-of-Attendance/6_user_interface.md

 ### User interface

-* On our very first sketch we think about it on mobile platform.We have also plan for computer and other devices so that the student shouldn't be worry about his attendence.But if he has a smartphone then it will be more beneficiable for them no doubt.
+* In our very first sketch we think about the application on a mobile platform.
+We also have initial ideas for the application to work on computers and other devices; this way the student doesn't have to worry about his attendence.
+But if everyone had a smartphone, our planned application would be simpler to develop without a doubt.

  Here are some sketches so that people can get a rough idea about our project